GeorgeTsoukalas/GeorgeTsoukalas.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a first year PhD student at the University of Texas at Austin.
-I am advised by Dr. Swarat Chaudhuri in the Trustworthy & Intelligent Systems Lab. and am interested in neurosymbolic techniques for automated theorem proving and program synthesis.
+I am advised by Dr. Swarat Chaudhuri in the Trustworthy & Intelligent Systems Lab.
+I am interested in neurosymbolic techniques for automated theorem proving and program synthesis.

 Research
 --------